nus-cs2103-AY2324S1/ip/docs/README.md

 Expected outcome:

-The Chatbot will reply that the task has been inserted
+The Chatbot will respond that the task has been inserted

 ```
 Got it.
 I've added this task: